Teradata/product-help/IMC/Consumption-Dashboard/Vantage-Units-Consumption-Dashboard.md

 ### Vantage Units consumption

-Review compute resources used to run queries and functions, measured in logical IO to the kilobyte granularity and collected hourly.
+Review current and forecasted compute resources used to run queries and functions, measured in logical IO to the kilobyte granularity and collected hourly.

 Resources don't include queries and functions that: